-When it comes to Collaborations Dan is a big fan of piloting a small-scale test project to assess the viability of a concept prior to committing significant capital on a larger scale.
+When it comes to Collaborations, Dan is a big fan of piloting a small-scale test project to assess the viability of a concept before committing significant capital on a larger scale.

 Collaborator & Facilitator for Programs that Help People Help Themselves.

-With formal and pragmatic training in social work and applied business leadership Dan’s a proven collaborator who’s progressed through the project management and creation of multimillion dollar, cause driven national initiatives for the Federal Government and one of Canada largest charities.
+With formal and pragmatic training in social work and applied business leadership, Dan’s a proven collaborator who’s progressed through the project management and creation of multimillion-dollar, cause-driven national initiatives for the Federal Government and one of Canada’s largest charities.

-As a Toronto based Freelancer Dan sees how living in a messed up global world of exponential ‘shift’ also creates wonderful opportunities to DO WHAT MATTERS to help others LIVE, LOVE, LEARN a Proud Life
+As a Toronto based Freelancer, Dan sees how living in a messed up global world of exponential ‘shift’ also creates terrific opportunities to DO WHAT MATTERS to help others LIVE, LOVE, LEARN a Proud Life.

 FOCUS ONMENTOR IMPACT

-As a National Project Manager for one of Canada’s largest charities I led the most successful...
+And the credit goes to the team!
+As a National Project Manager for one of Canada's largest...

 Our reach transcended geographic boundaries as we used digital engagement resources to connect with many diverse communities across Canada.